April 2019 Supreme Chaplain’s Challenge

 February 2019 Supreme Chaplain’s Challenge

 Scripture Reading – Jesus said to Simon, “Do not be afraid; from now on you will be catching men.”
-When they brought their boats to the shore, they left everything and followed him.(Gospel for Feb.
-10, Lk 5:10-11)
+When they brought their boats to the shore, they left everything and followed him.(Luke 5:10-11)

 Archbishop Reflection – “They left everything and followed him.”
 My brothers, these words shock me every time I hear or read them.
 If we are honest, we have to admit how hard it is to leave everything to follow Jesus.
 After all, we are so good at taking stuff with us as we attempt to follow him—our pride, our possessions, our desire for power, more comfort and pleasure.
 We attempt to drag this heavy luggage along, or sometimes try to sneak little trinkets into our bags to take with us: maybe it’s our wandering eyes, our temper, a critical spirit, or our workaholism.
 But Jesus and his disciples travel lightly.
 He invites us to leave everything and follow him.
 Let’s experience this genuine freedom of being his disciple: a freedom which hits the open road with our Lord, free of everything that hinders us.